KoTHeXJIeb/KoTHeXJIeb/README.md

 ## About me

-### Well, I know C++, C#, Java, Python, HTML, CSS, JS, but anyway I wanna learn new languages like Golang, Ruby, Rust and so one.
+### Well, I know C++, C#, Java, Python, HTML, CSS, JS, but I wanna learn new languages like Golang, Ruby, Rust and so one.
 ### I have plenty of repos, which can make your life easier, for example, ![Algorithms](https://github.com/CatProgrammerYT/Algorithms), ![MeowBot](https://github.com/CatProgrammerYT/MeowBot), other repos are templorary private but I\`ll publish them asap.

 ### Most used languaged by me :D